-For the whole course the grades VG (Pass with Distinction), G (Pass) and U (Fail) will be used.
-For the grade G on the whole course a G on both parts of the examination is required.
-In addition, for a VG on the whole course the grade VG on part 1 is required.
+For the course modules the grades VG (Pass with Distinction), G (Pass) and U (Fail) will be used.
+To receive a grade G for the whole course a G on both modules of the examination is required.
+In addition, for a VG on the whole course the grade VG on Module 1 is required.

-Uppsala University does not accept cheating and plagiarism.
-Suspected incidents of cheating or plagiarism are reported to the Disciplinary Committee of the University, which may issue a formal warning to the student or suspend the student from studies for a certain period.
+Uppsala University does not accept cheating or plagiarism.
+Suspected incidents of cheating or plagiarism are reported to the Vice-Chancellor, which may issue a formal warning to the student or suspend the student from studies for a certain period.

 NOTE: Only completed courses can count toward a degree.

 The course substitutes/overlaps among others the following basic courses in Business Administration: Marketing and Organisation A 2FE152, Business and Enterprise 2FE000, 2FE271, 2FE007, Business and Markets I 2FE778, Business and Markets I 2FE779, 2FE008, Business and Enterprise I 2FE015, Business and Enterprise II 2FE016, Markets and Organisations 2FE014, Business Enterprise, Networks and Technical Development 1TS010, Management, Organisation and Management Control 2FE820, 2FE824, Market Research 2FE821, Basic Marketing 1 2FE946, Organisation Studies I: The Individual, the Group and the Organisation 2FE947, Principles of Marketing 2FE913 och Fundamentals of Management 2FE918.